 Foods To Eat On The Go

-While I don’t condone eating while driving, people do it so I want to help you, and everyone on the roads, to live a little healthier in more ways than one.
-Below is (another) short list of some easy-to-eat-with-one-hand-keep-your-eyes-on-the-road-hand-on-the-wheel foods aka foods to eat on the go ;D This is also sort of an on the go health emergency kit:
+While I don’t condone eating while driving, people do it so I want to help you, and everyone on the roads, to live a little healthier – in more ways than one.
+Below is (another) short list of some easy-to-eat-with-one-hand-keep-your-eyes-on-the-road-hand-on-the-wheel foods aka foods to eat on the go.
+This is also sort of an on the go health emergency kit:

 Have in your glove box or in a cooler on the passenger side at all times a stash of the following:

-- Refillable gallon jug of water and straws or cases of water bottles but that is pretty wasteful 🙁
+- A refillable gallon jug of water and reusable straws.
+Alternatively, cases of water bottles will do too but the latter is far too wasteful 🙁

 - Hand sanitizer